Chinese Stir-fried Prawns with Dragonwell Tea

 Hojicha Latte Recipe | Toasted and toffee-like

 If you love latte-anything, this recipe is for you.
-The earthy, toasted, toffee-like flavors of Hojicha and frothed oat milk will have you joining Team Hojicha latte in no time.
+The earthy, toasted, toffee-like flavors of Hojicha tea and frothed oat milk will have you joining Team Hojicha latte in no time.

 • sparkling green tea - a refreshingly easy recipe to make sparkling tea